Noob-Coders-2023/flappy__bird/Document.md

 After that, create a directory for the game and create the following .py files inside it: settings.py, main.py, world.py, game.py, pipe.py, bird.py.
 Also, create another folder inside the game directory and name it assets, which we'll use to store game media files.

-### Now we can start coding.
-Let's define our game variables and functions in settings.py.

-### Next, let's create the main class of our game in main.py, which also contains the game's main loop.
+Now we can start coding.
+Let's define our game variables and functions in settings.py Next, let's create the main class of our game in main.py which also contains the game's main loop